 The recipe of this traditional food of Indonesia is a combination of frying the oxtail and mixing it with a soup of vegetables (tomato, carrot and potatoes normally work well on this dish).

-Indonesian people love this typical meal as it is very healthy, but you should also know that it´s very heavy and you will get full quickly.
+The locals love this famous food in Indonesia as it is very healthy, but you should also know that it´s very heavy and you will get full quickly.

 If you are a big fan of Indonesian street food, you will love the Siomay.
 As it happens with many other street foods of Indonesia, the Siomay is also served with a peanut sauce (Locals love it)

-This traditional Indonesian food is a fish (or shrimp) dumpling normally steamed with potato, egg, and cabbage, and as we said it is very common in the street markets.
+This must try Indonesian food is a fish (or shrimp) dumpling normally steamed with potato, egg, and cabbage, and as we said it is very common in the street markets.

 The Siomay is a version of the Chinese dim sum, and actually its origins are in China, but they have made their own version in Indonesia.